 However, there is no Milanese on the menu; instead, there is a sensational pork chop.
 It’s a salty, succulent scrumptious piece of pork with a perfectly pink center, char-grilled exterior, and sweet cherry sauce.
 Other noteworthy dishes include crisp-tender asparagus coated in olive oil and lemon with a generous dollop of creamy burrata and liberal shower of toasted breadcrumbs.
-Despite the name, Spaghetti Bros. doesn’t have a large assortment of pasta dishes.
-There are only four: deliciously traditional cacio e pepe, strozzapreti with flaky and sweet Dungeness crab, rigatoni with smoky oxtail ragu, and my personal favorite, a decadent spaghetti with local uni butter and chives.
+There are only four pasta dishes: deliciously traditional cacio e pepe, strozzapreti with flaky and sweet Dungeness crab, rigatoni with smoky oxtail ragu, and my personal favorite, a decadent spaghetti with local uni butter and chives.

 All of the pasta is made in house by the chefs, Erik Lowe and Aaron Toensing.
-With ashy blond hair and ruddy fair skin, the chefs are often mistaken for being brothers, which is how they came up with the name for the restaurant.
-Yet, the duo, who worked at Bix and Fog City (as chef de cuisine and pastry chef) before branching out to open Spaghetti Bros., are definitely bro-mantic buddies.
-So you can’t help but wonder is the name pronounced brothers or simply bros?
-Whatever it is, the chefs have succeeded at creating a restaurant that is tongue-in-cheek and a little mischievous.
+With ashy blond hair and ruddy fair skin, the chefs are often mistaken for being brother.
+Yet, the duo, who worked at Bix and Fog City (as chef de cuisine and pastry chef) before branching out to open Maybeck’s, are definitely bro-mantic buddies.
+The chefs have succeeded at creating a restaurant that is tongue-in-cheek and a little mischievous.
 Classical opera plays loudly in the bathroom, but Bob Dylan serenades guests in the dining room.
 Quintessential cocktails like the paper plane and Negroni are on the drink list, but daredevils can also roll three dice to select the ingredients to a creative and potent beverage.

 Photos courtesy of Sloane Morrison.